pb319/Segment-Stream/README.md

  **Spending Vs. Income**     |  Cluster - 4, 6 | Cluster - 5, 7  | Cluster- 4 [0.47]|

 **[ => Note: Correlation Value < 0.1 is considered as Zero ]**
-- `Cluster-1 is mostly uncorrelated with any existing featre`.
+- `Cluster-1 is mostly uncorrelated with all existing featre`.
 Assumably, they will continue to function without any intervention and craete business.

+- `Cluster-6`(Lowest Income Group but the Stediest) : With Increasing Age, Spending Decreases.
+While with increasing Income, Spending inceases.
+Income and Age seem to be uncorrelated.

+- `Clsuter-4`(Business Class but the fluctuating income): Income, Age, and Spending Increases Alongside.
+Correlation Income and Spending is highest .

+- `Cluster-5, 7(-ve income effect)`: Depicts inverse relationship among Income and Spending, i.e. with increase in income, spending decreases.

+- `Cluster- 2`: Exihibits increase in spending with increase in Age.